Overview of Methodologies for Assessing Fair Market Value

 Adjusting the approach

-The discussion so far has focused on the valuation of assets as a whole, but there are many situations where the FMV of part of an asset is needed, such as shares in a company, part of a joint venture or an interest in a project.
-Adjustments are needed to take account of the differences between valuing the whole of an operating business and valuing only part.
+The discussion so far has focused on the valuation of assets as a whole, but there are many situations in which the FMV of part of an asset is needed, such as shares in a company, part of a joint venture or an interest in a project.
+Adjustments are needed to take account of the differences between valuing the whole of an operating business and valuing only a part.

 Before looking at the adjustments, it may be helpful to consider why the ownership of part of a business is not necessarily valued at its proportionate share of the whole; this can be thought of as the premium for control, or the discount for being a minority, which are two sides of the same coin.

 The owner of the whole of a business has unfettered control of the business itself, the cash flows that the business will generate, and the decisions as to how those cash flows will be used.
 The owner can decide the balance between reinvesting cash flows and extracting them as dividends, whether to expand or contract the business, which opportunities to pursue, and which efficiencies to exploit.
 These are all benefits of control, which may lead to a premium in the value of controlling shareholdings.

 In contrast, the partial owner or shareholder is dependent on decisions made either by others or by consensus, may have limited influence on those decisions and may be at the mercy of others when it comes to the opportunity to realise some cash flow (in the form of dividends) from the investment.
 This lack of control is the reason why the value of minority shareholdings, may be lower, reflecting a minority discount.